-Widgets have a new lease on life in iOS 14.
-Now, not only are these small information displays free from the confines of the Today view, they can sit on your Home screen alongside your favorite apps.
+Back in iOS 14, widgets got an overhaul that broke them free from the confines of the Today view.
+Now, they can sit on your Home screen alongside your favorite apps.
 And what's more, widgets can now come in small, medium, and large sizes, meaning they can display only a small amount of pertinent information or everything you might need to know at a glance.

-Getting widgets up and running on your iPhone is pretty simple.
-Here's how to use widgets on iOS 14.
+Getting widgets up and running is pretty simple.
+Here's how to use widgets on iPhone.

 How to add a new widget to your Home screen

-- Tap and hold anywhere on your Home screen to enter edit (also known as 'jiggly') mode.
+- Tap and hold anywhere on your Home screen to enter edit (also known as 'jiggle') mode.

 - Tap the + button in the upper-left corner of the screen.

-Tap one of the pre-defined widgets that is presented to you, or tap an app whose widget you want to use.
+- Tap one of the pre-defined widgets presented to you, or tap an app whose widget you want to use.

 - Swipe left or right on the widget sizes to choose which size to use.